-In 2018, Pooja Bastodkar will serve as Executive Committee Vice President at the Hindu Society of Minnesota (HSMN).
-Previously, she served as Secretary at HSMN for two consecutive years.
-Her interests include engaging and maintaining the interest in Hinduism among second-generation Hindu Americans through education and social cultural events.
-She founded the annual Kalaa Art Show in 2015, an opportunity for local Hindus to showcase their artwork.
-Originally from Toronto, Canada, she holds a Master in Science Degree in Kinesiology from the University of Western Ontario and a Bachelor of Science Degree in Kinesiology from the University of Waterloo.
+Pooja Bastodkar serves as the Executive Committee President at the Hindu Society of Minnesota (HSMN).
+Her interests include engaging and maintaining the interest in Hinduism among second-generation Hindu Americans through religious education and social cultural events.
+Originally from Toronto, Canada, she holds a master’s degree in Kinesiology from the University of Western Ontario and a Bachelor of Science Degree in Kinesiology from the University of Waterloo.
 She lives in the Twin Cities with her husband and two children.

 Rabbi Jennifer G. Hartman was born and raised in Shaker Heights, Ohio, just outside Cleveland.
 She earned a Bachelor’s degree in Comparative Religion from the University of Rochester.
 She was ordained at the Hebrew Union College (HUC) in New York City in 2010 and earned a Master’s Degree in Religious Education from HUC in May of 2011.
 Rabbi Hartman brings a passion for Jewish education and engagement to Temple Israel, where she has served as Rabbi for over 6 years.
 She firmly believes that if we allow it to, Jewish text can inspire us and guide us, helping us to become the fullest human beings possible.
 Rabbi Hartman passionately serves the community as a board member of Herzl Camp, Jewish Family and Children Services and Yachad Community High School.
 Rabbi Hartman lives in Minneapolis with her husband and son.

-Fardosa Hassan graduated from Augsburg University in 2012 with a degree in sociology and international relations.
+Fardosa Hassan is Muslim Student Program Associate at Augsburg University.
+She graduated from Augsburg in 2012 with a degree in sociology and international relations.
 She was very active in interfaith work while she was a student and received the University’s Courageous Woman’s Award.
 She was recognized by President Barack Obama and invited to the White House to take part in the Interfaith Campus Challenge.
-Previous internships include the Kenya Parliament and Lutheran Social Services.
 Fardosa also works as the Interfaith Youth Connection Program Coordinator at Interfaith Action of Greater Saint Paul.
-She describes herself as a “community minded citizen, who wants to make a positive change in the world.”

 Joe Kruse is a co-founder of the Minneapolis Catholic Worker community in south Minneapolis.
 He is also studying Theology at St. Catherine University in St. Paul.
 He spends most of his time working at The Rye House, one of the Minneapolis Catholic Worker hospitality houses, and engaging in anti-racism and workers rights organizing.
 Joe is also a member of the Spirit of Saint Stephens Catholic Community in South Minneapolis.